Page updated 1st November 2015

 entertainment every night - not much

-change there then as its previous clientel probably fell out of the
+change there then as its previous clientele probably fell out of the

 door at 10.40 pm into the waiting arms of the Military Police!

 In March 1863, the whole of Exeter celebrated the wedding of the Prince of Wales, the future Edward VII.
 All the businesses lining the High Street and Fore Street put up decorations and lighting.
-The Devonport Inn's landlord, named Upright displayed "numerous flags with transparencies".
+Thomas Upright displayed "numerous flags with transparencies".
 The King Alfred Inn, also in Fore Street hung Chinese lanterns, and the Western Times office displayed a star and crown illuminated with gas light.
 It must have been quite a sight.

 Elizabeth Taphouse sold shell fish on the street and going into pubs.
 She entered the Devonport Inn in March 1869 and sold a bag of mussels to William Broad, whom she later claimed refused to pay for them and tried to pick pocket from her.
 He was acquitted at the Guildhall of the charge.